StollLab/dive/README.md

     conda install mkl-service libpython m2w64-toolchain scipy matplotlib pandas

-In order to get the newest version of `pymc3`, it is necessary to run
+In order to get the newest version of `pymc`, it is necessary to run

-    pip install pymc3
+    pip install pymc

 Unfortunately, the `conda-forge` version is usually deprecated.

-After successful installation of `pymc3`, navigate to the directory that contains the `dive` source code and run
+After successful installation of `pymc`, navigate to the directory that contains the `dive` source code and run

     python setup.py develop